SaaS | DesignAI Risk

 Combined average of Moat (AI Resilience), Growth, and Valuation scores.

-Deep collaborative network effects and high switching costs via embedded design systems and team workflows.
+Deep collaborative network effects and high switching costs via embedded design systems and team workflows — though Claude Design's April 2026 launch directly attacks the zero-to-one phase and erodes the bundling and talent-scarcity moats.

 Figma's moat is built on Network Effects and Organisational Switching Costs:

 • System of Record for Design: At thousands of companies, Figma is the canonical source of truth for product design — brand guidelines, UI components, and interaction specs all live there.
-Dev Mode creates a direct design-to-developer handoff pipeline, making Figma structurally embedded in the software development lifecycle, not just the design team's workflow.
+Dev Mode creates a direct design-to-developer handoff pipeline, making Figma structurally embedded in the software development lifecycle.
+Claude Design exports to HTML and Claude Code directly, creating a competing pathway, but years of accumulated organisational design assets remain in Figma and cannot be migrated cheaply.

 AI-Vulnerable Moats